HCC offers several options for academically strong high school students who want to get an early start on their college education.

 What are the benefits of starting college early?

 - Enhanced learning

 Building a college transcript while still in high school

 WCPS juniors and seniors attending Washington County Technical High School (WCTHS) will be able to participate in the Career and Technical Education (CATE) Early College Program at HCC.
 This provides additional pathways for high school students to earn early college credit by completing the certificated CATE Program in high school, then seamlessly transitioning to HCC for an associate degree or specialized certification in a Career and Technology Education area.

 ● A.A.S.
 Advanced Manufacturing

 Through the ESSENCE Early College Program, students earn college credit while still at their home high school or home school, but do not attend HCC full-time.
 Washington County residents receive a 25 percent reduction on HCC’s regular in-county tuition rate for four classes.
 Out-of-county and out-of-state residents receive a 25 percent reduction on tuition rates they would be charged based on residency, for their first 12 credits.

-ESSENCE students take classes at HCC, select off-campus locations, and/or in a dual-credit class at their high school.
+ESSENCE students take classes in a dual-credit class at their high school, on HCC's campus, or select off-campus locations.
 The dual-credit classes are those that award both high school credit and college credit.
 To learn more about the ESSENCE Early College Program, visit www.hagerstowncc.edu/essence.

 STEMM Technical Middle College (STMC)